Jing-Ran/team-project-questionnaire-app/encyclopedia-entries/team-project-2/entry-3--Array.prototype.lastIndexOf.md

 ## Example 4 - Complex

 In this example the function `isLast` determines if the given item is on the last place in the given array.
 The function logs to the console if the element is found or not in the array.
 If it is found, it logs if the element is on the last position in the array or not, and it logs what is that position.
-In all cases function returns the index at which is the element found.
-If the element is not found function returns `-1`.
+If the element is not found, function returns `false` and if it is found it returns `true`.

 ```javascript
   var numbersArray = [2, 36, 5, 6, 2, 9, 7, 2, 3, 64, 7];